MichaelLangbein/tdl2/backend/data/wiki/math/algebra_general.md

 # Inner product spaces
 Vector spaces don't define anything about lengths, angles or projections.
 This lack is alleviated by adding a inner product.

-\begin{definition}[Inner product space] The inner product is defined as any operation that has the following properties:
+> **Definition** [Inner product space] The inner product is defined as any operation that has the following properties:

  - $(a\vec{u}) \innerprod \vec{v} = a (\vec{u} \innerprod \vec{v}) $
  - $(\vec{u} + \vec{v}) \innerprod \vec{w} = \vec{u} \innerprod \vec{w} + \vec{v} \innerprod \vec{w}$
  - $\vec{u} \innerprod \vec{v} = \vec{v} \innerprod \vec{u}$
  - $\vec{v} \neq \vec{0} \then \vec{v} \innerprod \vec{v} > 0$

-\end{definition}

 In inner product spaces, we can define norms, orthogonality, and angles.